Temasys/SkylinkJS/README.md

 | **File Transfers** | Yes        | Yes         | Yes       | Yes with [Temasys Plugin](http://skylink.io/plugin/)  | Yes with [Temasys Plugin](http://skylink.io/plugin/)  |
 | **Chat Messaging** | Yes        | Yes         | Yes       | Yes with [Temasys Plugin](http://skylink.io/plugin/)  | Yes with [Temasys Plugin](http://skylink.io/plugin/)  |

+- (+) Latest browser versions indicates the last tested browser version.
+It should work with the updated next versions, but if it doesn't, open a bug ticket.
 - (*) Commerical Temasys Plugin incorporates additional features from Temasys Free Plugin.
 - (**) Our extensions works with Temasys demos and localhost demos.
 You will have to modify the extension to work on your hosted Web Applications.
 For Chrome extensions source code, [contact us](http://support.temasys.com.sg).
 For Firefox extensions source code, [you may download from your Application Key in developer.temasys.com.sg](https://developer.temasys.com.sg).